Meta’s Child Sex-Trafficking Problem

 This figure was calculated by dividing the number of victims recruited on Facebook and Instagram from 2019-2023, 215, by the total for whom recruitment location is known over the same period, who are listed by location in the page’s final paragraph, and sum to 949.
 215/949 = .226.

-This figure, and the preceding average were calculated as follows, taking each study in turn:
+This figure, and the preceding average were calculated as follows, taking each study in turn.
+Details on how the inflated prevalence estimate from the previous version of this essay was corrected can also be found below.

 Florida